UAlbanyArchives/mailbagit/docs/using_mailbagit/mailbagit-gui.md

 # mailbagit-gui

-Mailbag-it includes a very basic graphical user interface (GUI)
+Mailbagit includes a very basic graphical user interface (GUI)

-If `mailbagit` is [installed](http://localhost:4000/mailbag/python/) you should be able to run the GUI by entering the `mailbagit-gui` command.
+If `mailbagit` is [installed]({{ site.baseurl }}/python/) you should be able to run the GUI by entering the `mailbagit-gui` command.
 The mailbagit GUI is currently not supported while running in a docker container.

 ## Accessibility